aliyarozercan/f19-ex3/README.md

 **Q: Does the structure of this design seem desirable from both a psychological expectation and neural adaptation perspective?
 If not, is there a parameter in the [src.neurodesign.experiment class documentation](https://neurodesign.readthedocs.io/en/latest/genalg.html#neurodesign-design-optimisation) that might be useful to change?**

+May be we can do: 'check_maxrep(maxrep)' to limit the amounts of repetition in a design.

+Note: I tried to run Part 4 with 5000 cycles for 30 hours, and it failed.
+So I created '400 cycle', '800 cycle', and '1200 cycle' tasks.
+It took 19h 16m to run the 400 cycle.
+I am not sure if this is a linear process, but it's been 24hs and 25 mins as I wrote these lines and '800' and '1200' are still running.